giltene/ZingGCReporter/README.md

 Or, when parameters need to be set:

 ```
-java ... -javaagent:ZingGCReporter.jar="-i 5000" MyApp myAppArgs
+java ... -javaagent:ZingGCReporter.jar="-i 5000 -l gcstats.log" MyApp myAppArgs
 ```
-For a quick demosntration or test ZingGCReporter can be combined with e.g.
+For a quick demonstration or test ZingGCReporter can be combined with e.g.
 [HeapFragger](https://github.com/giltene/HeapFragger).
 For example, the following command: